SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter5.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 5
-title: Chapter 5 - When Crystal Fell
+Title: Chapter 5 - When Crystal Fell
-layout: default
 ---

 ## **Chapter 5: When Crystal Fell (on the Court)**